vidister/gimp-web/content/tutorials/GIMP_Quickies/index.md

 </figcaption>
 </figure>

-You can now enter a <span style="color: #00FF00;">new name for your file here</span>.
+You can now enter a <span class="tGreen">new name for your file here</span>.
 If you include the filetype extension (in this case, .jpg), GIMP will automatically try to export in that file format for you.
 Here I am exporting the image as a JPEG file.

 You can also navigate to a new location on your computer through the **Places** pane, if you need to export the file to a different location.
-When you are ready to export the image, just hit <span style="color: #0080FF;">the **Export** button.</span>
+When you are ready to export the image, just hit <span class='tLightBlue'>the **Export** button.</span>

 This will then bring up the **Export Image as JPEG** dialog, where you can change the quality of the export: